hitoshi-watase/sercrod/docs/reference/directives/upload.md

     - Matching the expected field name using the `field` option.
     - Adding any legacy flags or identifiers through the `with` option.
     - Adjusting the handler to always return a JSON envelope.
-  - This lets you gradually align older upload handlers with the Nablla API style without breaking existing behavior.
+  - This lets you gradually align older upload handlers with the Sercrod API style without breaking existing behavior.

 #### Best practices